-Jean Schroedel is the Thornton F. Bradshaw Chair in the Department of Politics & Government.
-She teaches classes on American political development, voting rights, women and the law, women and policy, Congress and policy-making.
+Jean Schroedel is professor emerita of political science.
+Schroedel taught classes on American political development, voting rights, women and the law, women and policy, Congress and policy-making.

 At CGU, she has served as the director of the Applied Women’s Studies Program, chair of the Department of Politics & Policy, and dean of the School of Politics & Economics.
 Her research has been supported by grants from major foundations, including the Haynes Foundation, Lear Foundation, Bradshaw Foundation, Irvine Foundation, Fletcher Jones Foundation and Russell Sage Foundation.
 Schroedel has a strong record of doing collaborative research with graduate students—since coming to CGU, she has jointly published articles with more than 40 graduate students.